MaheshKok/proximity/README.md

 Project Structure:
-all models can be found under application > models all schemas can be found under application > schemas all Apis can be found under application > blueprints > apis all Test stories can be found under application > tests > unit_test > test_stories it will give you Crystal Clear idea as how stories are implemented
+all models can be found under src > back > src > back > application > models all schemas can be found under src > back > application > schemas all Apis can be found under src > back > application > blueprints > apis all Test stories can be found under src > back > application > tests > unit_test > test_stories it will give you Crystal Clear idea as how stories are implemented

 Events:
 i have used sqlalchemy events to update view_count on update (requirement is not clear as when the view_count will increase)